 If you did not do so the night before, this is what you must do in the morning.
 You cannot afford to go through your day without having a plan or a clear aim of what needs to be done.

 A lot of people never plan their day.
-And this is why they are living a reactive life rather than a proactive life than progressing them to their goals.
+And this is why they are living a reactive life rather than a proactive one.

 It is true that things may not go according to your plan, but somehow, having a plan is much better than having no plan at all.